VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-multi-bus.rst

     ['volttron', '-vv', '-l', '/home/user/.volttron/volttron.cfg.log']
     Should the agent autostart?
 [N]:
     Would you like to install a platform historian?
 [N]:
-    Would you like to install a master driver?
-[N]: y Configuring /home/user/volttron/services/core/MasterDriverAgent.
+    Would you like to install a platform driver?
+[N]: y Configuring /home/user/volttron/services/core/PlatformDriverAgent.
     ['volttron', '-vv', '-l', '/home/user/.volttron/volttron.cfg.log']
-    Would you like to install a fake device on the master driver?
+    Would you like to install a fake device on the platform driver?
 [N]: y Should the agent autostart?
 [N]: y
     Would you like to install a listener agent?
 [N]:
     Finished configuration!